equigley2/data_exploration_case_study/README.rst

    Because these data are in the public domain we ask that your group does not use code from any published analyses.
 There are publically available Jupyter notebooks and more, but please treat this as a learning experience.
-How far can you got with your group's investigative ability?
+How far can you get with your group's investigative ability?

 The goal of this exercise is to take the concepts, tools and